Back to Blog Home

 A little bit after that, a former Sentry employee, who had also attended Hackbright, reached out over email and said, "We have women-sized shirts" (I had written an article that went viral about what it's like to be a woman at a tech conference, and mentioned that none of the booths had shirts that fit women), so I ended up getting coffee with her and another Sentry employee, getting a t-shirt, and the rest is history.

-What It's Like to Be a Woman at a Tech Conference What It’s Like to Be a Woman at a Tech Conference
+What It's Like to Be a Woman at a Tech Conference

 What is your team working on?